 Scholarly Commons Citation

 Tushnet, Rebecca, "A Mask That Eats into the Face: Images and the Right of Publicity" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1450.
+1450.